-A borrower may voluntarily make a partial prepayment or prepay the loan in full.
-Except during the open period, each mortgage loan in the pool requires payment of a prepayment premium if the loan is prepaid voluntarily, as disclosed on Annex A. A portion of the prepayment premium, if any, collected by us may be shared with certificateholders under the circumstances described in MATURITY AND PREPAYMENT "YIELD, CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayment of a Mortgage Loan."
+A borrower may voluntarily prepay the loan in full in accordance with the prepayment provision that is disclosed on Annex A. Except during the open prepayment term, each mortgage loan in the pool requires payment of a prepayment premium if the loan is prepaid voluntarily, as disclosed on Annex A. A portion of the prepayment premium, if any, collected by us may be shared with certificateholders under the circumstances described in MATURITY PREPAYMENT "YIELD.
+AND CONSIDERATIONS-Maturity Prepayment and Considerations-Prepayment of a Mortgage Loan."
 We do not guarantee to the trust the payment of any prepayment premiums.